At Victoria’s Big Build we have a responsibility to deliver major transport projects as sustainably as possible.

 This process can take up to 2 years to complete.

-We work with the community, and retain as many trees as we can through environmentally sensitive design and construction methods.
+We work with the community, and retain as many trees and other biodiversity values as we can through environmentally sensitive design and construction methods.

-Where a tree has had to be removed, we will look for opportunities to re-use the wood for environmental and community projects.
+Where removal of a tree cannot be avoided, we will look for opportunities to re-use the wood for environmental and community projects through timber re-use program and application of the Recycled First Policy.

 Soil management